• Skip to primary navigation

 For assembling

-Dust the balls, flatten, place a spoon of the stuffing in the center.
+Dust the balls, flatten them, place a spoon of the stuffing in the center.
 Next cover the outer layer on all sides.

 Roll into 6 inches discs and cook on a hot tawa or griddle on both sides with oil-smeared.